 - USB 3.0 Cable Type C x 1

 - Pair of Spare Remote Control Sticks x 1

 - Manuals x 5

-The Mavic Air Combo bundle is the best way to go as the customer gets the above mentioned items along with three additional batteries that offer almost a whopping 84 minutes of flight duration, additional propellers, charging hub for all the batteries and a carrying case.
+The Mavic Air Combo bundle is the best way to go as the customer gets the above-mentioned items along with three additional batteries that offer almost a whopping 84 minutes of flight duration, additional propellers, a charging hub for all the batteries, and a carrying case.

 The review video focuses on the design, flight, gimbal, camera and the underlying technology.